mhslinks/mhslinks.github.io-old/README.md

 A collection of links (and more) for Melbourne High School.
 Currently contains various links to useful websites, as well as a collection of staff Edumail email links.

 MHS Links is generated using a Python script using the [Jinja2](http://jinja.pocoo.org/) templating system using data from `/data/`.
-Extending the website is as simple as adding a new row to a CSV.
+Most of the data comes from `.csv` files found in `/data/csv/`.

 Live sites